canonical/uss-tableflip/doc/ubuntu_release_process.md

 The process goes like this:

+    $ cd /tmp
-    $ git clone ssh://git.launchpad.net/cloud-init -o upstream
+    $ git clone git@github.com:canonical/cloud-init.git -o upstream
-    # if you do not have ssh access, use http://git.launchpad.net/cloud-init

-    # create a branch tracking upstream/ubuntu/devel
+    # create a clean branch tracking upstream/ubuntu/devel
     # for SRU substitute release name 'xenial' for 'devel'
-    $ git checkout -b ubuntu/devel upstream/ubuntu/devel
+    $ git checkout -B ubuntu/devel upstream/ubuntu/devel

-    # if you already had a branch and did not have local changes:
-    #   git checkout ubuntu/devel; git reset --hard upstream/ubuntu/devel

-    ## just make a tag, so you can easily revert.
-    ## to do so, just git reset --hard xx-current
-    $ git tag --delete xx-current >/dev/null 2>&1; git tag xx-current

-    ## 'master' can be left off as it is the default.
+    # 'main' can be left off as it is the default.
+    # Use '--first-devel-upload' if this is the first time we are uploading
+    # to the new Ubuntu devel release, which occurs every 6 months.
-    $ new-upstream-snapshot master
+    $ new-upstream-snapshot main [--first-devel-upload]

     ## Your '$EDITOR' will be opened with the chance to change the
     ## changelog entry.